 Virginia has its own set of rules for governing the roads.
-Every jurisdiction in Virginia has their own standards for handling traffic matters.
+Every jurisdiction in Virginia has its own standards for handling traffic matters.
 What works in one city may not work in another.
 The attorneys at Randall Page have practiced extensively in different cities in front of different judges.
 There are a number of different types of traffic violations in Virginia.

 If you receive a traffic citation, it can be a stressful event.
 You have to worry about missing work or school and appear in an intimidating court.
 If you hire our firm, most of the time we can appear on your behalf.
 You don’t have to worry about messing up your daily routine or coming back to Virginia if you are an out of state resident.